 In-Plant Inspections: On a quarterly basis, BAIHP staff visits each of the manufactured housing plants to verify compliance with SGC/E-Star specifications.
 Inspections include a plant audit, ventilation system testing, and troubleshooting construction-related problems with plant staff and independent inspectors.
 Consistent issues in the plant include wall insulation compression or voids due to improper cutting of batts, attention to duct installation and air sealing.
+Specific inplant inspection reports conducted in Washington in year 6 are provided to FSEC.

-Transition to mastic: As mentioned above, the NEEM program eliminated the use of butyl tape for duct sealing, and implemented mastic.
-As of the end of Year 5, ten manufacturers have successfully transitioned to the mastic.
-Testing in-plant has indicated significant improvement in the duct leakage rates of these homes in these factories-an average 36.8 cfm @ 25 PA (versus 50.1 cfm @ 25 PA pre-mastic), a 27% improvement.
+Transition to mastic: As mentioned above, the NEEM program eliminated the use of butyl tape for duct sealing, and required the use of mastic.
+As of the end of Year 5, ten manufacturers have successfully transitioned to mastic.
+Testing in-plant has indicated significant improvement in duct leakage rates of homes in these factories- an average 36.8 cfm @ 25 PA (versus 50.1 cfm @ 25 PA pre-mastic), a 27% improvement.
+This trend continued in year 6.